A Winsor Education Means the World to Girls

 “Just think about the different cultures, languages and neighborhoods of our city,” reflects Julian Braxton, director of community and multicultural affairs at the Winsor School in Boston, a leading independent school for academically promising girls in grades 5-12.
 “In many ways, we don’t have to go far for a global experience.”

-In its mission of preparing girls to “contribute to the world,” Winsor opens girls’ eyes in countless ways.
-Students build global competencies at every level of the curriculum, including in cutting-edge nonwestern courses.
+In its mission of preparing girls to “contribute to the world,” Winsor opens girls’ eyes to the world in countless ways.
+Students build global competencies at every level of the curriculum, including in cutting-edge non-Western courses.
 Learning opportunities extend into many aspects of school life, from global speaker assemblies to lunchtime cultural celebrations to international trips and exchanges that take girls as far away as China and India.

 The evening puts the spotlight on Winsor girls.
-Presenters include students involved in Sharing Individual Stories Through Everyone’s RootS, or SISTERS, a support system for girls of African-American, Afro-Caribbean, Cape Verdean and Latina descent, and in AsIAm, a group for students of Asian descent.
+Presenters include students involved in SISTERS, short for Sharing Individual Stories Through Everyone’s RootS, a support system for girls of African-American, Afro-Caribbean, Cape Verdean and Latina descent, and in AsIAm, a group for students of Asian descent.

 “The best part,” explains one Winsor student, “is knowing that everyone is coming into the group with an open attitude and a willingness to understand each other.
 We bond with one another and share parts of ourselves and honestly become each other’s sisters.”